-As a Riverside immigration lawyer, I’ve spent nearly 20 years in the trenches of immigration laws.
+As a Riverside immigration lawyer, I’ve spent over 20 years in the trenches of immigration laws.

 During this period, immigration rules have become increasingly stricter, leaving immigrants with fewer options for legalized status in the U.S.